marwahaha/bay/_posts/2022-02-08-the-sk-model-i.md

 #### FOOTNOTES

 [^1]: There are many references to this body of work which will be given in due course.
 Nonetheless, the following two surveys are a nice start: [\[B05\]](http://www.numdam.org/item/SB_2004-2005__47__349_0.pdf), [\[G21\]](https://arxiv.org/pdf/2109.14409.pdf).

+[^2]: Stein's Lemma can be proved by a simple integration-by-parts argument for every coordinate $$i $$ in conjunction with Fubini's theorem and the chain-rule.
+The lemma itself simply asserts that the correlation between a gaussian variable and some function of it is equivalent to a sum of scalings (by the correlations) of the average change in the function.
+Likewise, Fekete's Lemma boils down to algebraic manipulation of the sequence, where we take the limit infimum of $$x_n/n $$ and compare it to limit infimum of some $$x_m $$ where $$m $$ is chosen to be the supremum as a divisor with a remainder term.
+The lemma itself merely asserts that for an appropriately growing sequence, the empirical average in the limit simply picks out the largest contributing term.